andybkly/ghub-xbox-profile-fixer/README.md

 ## Build from source

-The project targets .NET Framework 4.8 so it can remain a small, standalone executable on current Windows 10/11 systems.
+The project targets .NET Framework 4.8 so it can remain a small standalone executable on current Windows 10/11 systems.

 Using Visual Studio 2022: